catarinaburghi/catarinaburghi.github.io/projects.md

 ---
 layout: page
 Title: Projects
-Description: Take a look at some interresting projects I have worked on!
 ---

+## Take a look at some interresting projects I have worked on!

 Here is a few projects I'm planning on working on: